faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappe-on-Linux.md

 #### You're all set!

-Now you can simply access the site you just created using the link [foo.bar:8000](http://foo.bar:8000)
+Now you can simply access the site you just created using this link in the browser [foo.bar:8000](http://foo.bar:8000)

 #### Access your site from the outside